Siege of Mandalore: Development and writing

 Various aspects of animation had changed between the series' original airing and the revival.
 The motion capture that was successfully used in the lightsaber duel in "The Phantom Apprentice" had previously been attempted for the third-season episode "Wookiee Hunt", but the process was too heavy and much of the footage went unused.
-The crew's experience utilizing previsualization on The Mandalorian, as well as technical advancements at Lucasfilm, particularly in its visual effects studio ILM, allowed the use of the technology.
+The crew's experience utilizing previsualization on The Mandalorian, as well as technical advancements at Lucasfilm, particularly in its visual effects studio Industrial Light & Magic, allowed the use of the technology.
 The cinematography for the final season was meant to emulate the cameras used for the original Star Wars film, which had previously been done for Rebels and Star Wars Resistance, but not previous seasons of The Clone Wars.
 An unexpectedly high percentage of assets from the first six seasons of the series had to be remade due to being substantially lower-quality than new assets.
 Overall, the technological improvements and additional crew experience did not make the animation work easier, but it did open up new animation possibilities.